Daniel-Ozori/Trading-Bot/README.md

 # Trading-Bot
-A Trading Bot made in python to interact and trade with the Binance and Testnet API

 A simple trading script to trade cryptocurrency using the Bincance API, it is meant solely for testing purposes only.

 It works my monitoring the price data and calculating the rsi value.